 It is important to note that the numbers of credits needed to receive a bachelor's degree varies among the senior public institutions.
-For example, Montclair requires 120 credits while William Paterson requires 128 credits.
+For example, Montclair State University requires 120 credits while The College of New Jersey requires 128 credits.

-As seen in Chart 2 below, there are some changes from 2008 to 2010:
+As seen in Chart 2 below, there are some changes from 2008 to 2011:

-- more of the students who transfer without an associate degree in 2010 received all of the credits earned at the NJCC (1,089 in 2008, 1,508 in 2009, and 1,830 in 2010); - significant numbers of students are still falling into the category of "students with an associate degree from a NJCC and senior public institution has not reported it"; and - more students are receiving half or more of credits needed for bachelor's degree.
+- more of the students who transfer without an associate degree in 2011 received all of the credits earned at the NJCC (1,089 in 2008, 1,508 in 2009, 1,830 in 2010, and 1,949 in 2011); - significant numbers of students are still falling into the category of "students with an associate degree from a NJCC and senior public institution has not reported it"; and - more students are receiving half or more of credits needed for bachelor's degree.

-TOTAL Transfers to Senior Public Institutions from NJ Community Colleges (Does Not include Thomas Edison State College or UMDNJ)
+TOTAL Transfers to Senior Public Institutions from NJ Community Colleges

+(Does Not include Thomas Edison State College or UMDNJ)